NiklasTR/openlab-infrastructure/README.md

 ETH is (perhaps) moving to proof of stake in the summer.
 A lot of Ethereum community members are sitting on stale GPU ressources.

 ## Solution
-Instead of continuing the mining by switching to another protocol, we want to offer an alternative way to put the valuable hardware to use: folding proteins, docking small molecules etc.
+Instead of switching to another token, we want to offer an alternative way to put the valuable mining hardware to use: folding proteins, docking small molecules, analyzing biomedical images etc.

 <img width="523" alt="image" src="https://user-images.githubusercontent.com/18559148/157872641-a721919e-14b1-467a-a669-23fbc325148b.png">